Houski/pathfinder-loadshedder/README.md

         PathfinderPath { path: "/api/v1/other" },
     ];

-    // Create PathfinderLoadShedderLayer with a global max of 2 concurrent requests let load_shedder_layer = PathfinderLoadShedderLayer::new(paths, 2)
+    // Create PathfinderLoadShedderLayer with a global max of 2 concurrent requests with a 10 second timeout. let load_shedder_layer = PathfinderLoadShedderLayer::new(paths, 2, 10000)
         .set_pathfinder_503_body("Service Temporarily Unavailable");

     // Build our application with some routes